MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

+---
+lab:
+  title: Learning Path 2 - Lab 2 - Exercise 2 - Monitor and Troubleshoot Microsoft 365
+  description: Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to prepare herself for any potential mail flow problems that may occur within Adatum’s Exchange environment.
+As part of her pilot project, she has decided to create two test scenarios to analyze some of the troubleshooting options available to her.
+One email will be sent to an email address with an invalid domain (@alt.none).
+Another will be sent to an address with an invalid mailbox in a valid domain (@outlook.com).
+This task guides Holly though a variety of tools that she can use to troubleshoot different mail conflict scenarios.
+  duration: 136 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Guides
+    - Microsoft 365
+---

 # Learning Path 2 - Lab 2 - Exercise 2 - Monitor and Troubleshoot Microsoft 365

 In this exercise you will be introduced to some troubleshooting tools in Microsoft 365 that enable you to troubleshoot mail flow issues.
 You will then analyze Adatum’s Microsoft 365 service health by reviewing several of the key service health queries and reports that are available.
 You will conclude this exercise by reviewing how to submit a service request with the Microsoft Support team should you ever need assistance with a problem.